A Leading Causes of Serious Injuries: Truck Accidents

-Some of the most serious crashes on the road involve collisions between large commercial trucks and passenger vehicles.
+Some of the most serious crashes on the road in Colorado involve collisions between large commercial trucks and passenger vehicles.
 In such cases, the occupants of the car are far more likely to face the prospect of major or even fatal injuries.
 Big rigs are 20-30 times heavier than passenger cars, with much greater ground clearance, which can result in smaller cars getting the brunt of the impact and being dragged under the truck.

 According to U.S. Department of Transportation data, 4,316 people died in large truck crashes across the U.S. in 2018.
 In two-vehicle crashes involving a large truck and a passenger car, more than ninety percent of the fatalities were occupants of the car!